rkatostats/rkatostats/README.md

 # 👋 Hi there!
-I'm Rkato

-**Statistician | Data Analist**

-Welcome to my GitHub profile!
-I'm passionate about data analysis and statistical modeling

----
+I'm Kato, a statistician based in Brazil

+I like to create dashboards or interative stuffs, like reports, web, graphics, etc

+Recently, I'm focusing to upgrade my GitHub porftoil, adding projects made with **python** or **R**, maybe **javascript**

+In graduation I experimented a lot of cases with diverses programming languages and statistical softwares, like Fortran95, SAS, SPSS (and PSPP), Excel, Scilab and others

+My main tech stack is Python (with Scikit-learning, Keras, Pandas), R (with Tidyverse, Survival, Caret), Excel,

 ## 📊 About Me